Nonperturbative Waveguide Quantum Electrodynamics: Application to coupled cavity array

 We also remark that, in Fig.~\ref{fig_sp}, one can also find several continuum spectra that connect the two-photon continuum with the single-photon one as $g$ is increased.
 Physically, these states consist of the single-photon scattering states on top of the first, second, and third excited bound states.
 The $g$ dependence of those energies can be understood as follows.
 They first rapidly decrease with increasing $g$ until $g/\omega_c\!\sim\!5$.
 There, bound-state energies are initially above the height of the potential barrier at $Q\!=\!0$ and hence there are no double degeneracies.
 As we increase $g$ further and bound-state energies go well below the potential barrier, these states become nearly degenerate because they now form a pair of symmetric and antisymmetric combinations of excitations localized around each of the two minima in the double-well potential.
 For instance, in Fig.~\ref{fig_sp} the energy of the third excited state eventually approaches that of the second excited state and they begin to overlap and become doubly degenerate from $g/\omega_c\!>\!5$.
+Meanwhile, the apparent absence of two-photon scattering states in this regime is motivated by the clarity of presentation, because of which only a certain number of the lowest eigenstates are presented in Fig.~\ref{fig_sp}; this avoids excessive overlaps of the continuous spectra.